 The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Our clergy can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate with the Mohel.
+Rabbi Paley can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate with the Mohel.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
-Our clergy can help you think through and design this ceremony, which can take place either at home, or at the synagogue on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).
+Rabbi Paley can help you think through and design this ceremony, which can take place either at home, or at the synagogue on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).

-Our clergy can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Chuppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
-They also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-Our clergy will work with you in designing a ceremony based on your desires and their knowledge and experience.
+Rabbi Paley can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Kiddushin (engagement) to Ketubah (marriage document) to Chuppah (marriage canopy) to Nissuin (marriage ceremony) to breaking the glass.
+He will also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
+Rabbi Paley will work with you in designing a ceremony based on your desires and their knowledge and experience.

-Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Tehara (ritual cleansing and dressing of the deceased), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (seven days of mourning).
-Our clergy will instruct you on these and other rituals.
-We can also perform the funeral service, and help you understand and implement other meaningful Jewish mourning practices.
+Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Tehara (ritual cleansing and dressing of the deceased), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (three-seven days of mourning).
+Rabbi Paley will instruct you on these and other rituals.
+He can also perform the funeral or memorial service, and help you understand and implement other meaningful Jewish mourning practices.

 Yahrzeit is the annual remembrance of a loved one’s death.
 A 24 hour candle is lit on the eve of the yahrzeit and the name will be mentioned at our Shabbat service. for more information on yahrzeit, the other memorial dates, and kaddish see this article: Yahrzeit, Yizkor and Kaddish